matchi-1/matchi-1/README.md

 <h2 style="font-family: Montserrat; font-weight: normal">Hi there!
 I'm Michelle Tolentino <img src="https://media.tenor.com/cqQ9eq9xIrgAAAAi/cat.gif" width="40px"></h2>

 I am an undergraduate Computer Science student at the Pamantasan ng Lungsod ng Maynila, passionate about AI/ML Engineering and Software Development.
-I have practical experience in machine learning using Python and have also contributed to several full-stack development projects.
+I have practical experience in machine learning and data engineering using Python and have also contributed to several full-stack development projects.
 My skills also extend to Back-End & Front-End Development, Database Management, and UI/UX design.

 <hr>